-These are resources that I recommend for accurate and thoughtful health and medicine related information:
+These are resources I recommend for accurate and thoughtful health and medicine related information:

-Peter Attia, MD is a dedicated researcher and clinician who is devoted to exploring the science of Longevity.
+Peter Attia, MD is a dedicated researcher and clinician devoted to exploring the science of longevity.
 His podcast, The Drive, is an excellent resource for relevant medical information.

-Rhonda Patrick, PhD is a researcher who likes to analyze research to distill it down to actionable knowledge about health and medicine.
+Rhonda Patrick, PhD is a researcher who axcels at distilling research down to actionable knowledge about health and medicine.